cosmos/cosmos-multisig-ui/README.md

 ### 2. Run a local cosmos-sdk Simapp instance

-It's recommmended that you make your simapp instance mimic the denomination of cosmoshub-4 (`uatom`).
+It's recommmended that you make your simapp instance mimic the denomination of osmosis-1 (`uosmo`).
 Put the local address of your node as the value for `NEXT_PUBLIC_NODE_ADDRESS` in your `.env.local` file.

 A more in depth tutorial on this is coming soon :)